 4. Bring the integration company in before you start building your house!

 Bring in the integration company before you do the wiring and close the walls.
 Ask the integrator if they can do the low-voltage wiring, too.
 It’s always good when all the work is done by 1 company, who’ll be responsible for everything afterward.

 Don’t give the home automation system wiring to a common high-voltage electrician.
 Home automation systems have special low-voltage wiring requirements, which your electrician may not take care of.

-5. Decide for yourself, what would you sacrifice – look of the house or the audio/video quality if you had to chose.
+5. Decide for yourself what you would sacrifice – the look of the house or the audio/video quality if you had to choose.

 Sometimes you need to sacrifice the quality of the audio/video equipment to have a hidden, clean look or sacrifice the perfect design to have a perfect pro audio quality.
 Make sure that your integrator understands which one is more important for you so that they can offer you the right decisions.

 6. Tell your integrator what are your fantasies, regarding your smart home but also be realistic.

 Tell them to inform you exactly how much is the sustainability of the system you want and in which cases it may not work.
 Do you want to have something, which will only work in 25% of cases?